 What is a Short Sale?

 Long story short, a short sale occurs when a seller sells a home for less than they owe to their lender.
 This can occur either because the seller has defaulted on their mortgage payments and is in danger of foreclosure or because their home has significantly decreased in value.
-In order for a short sale to be accomplished, the lender must agree to accept less than the amount owed as fulfillment of the mortgage.
+In order for a short sale to be accomplished, the lender must agree to accept less than the amount owed as

 Why Choose a Short Sale: Sellers